photoprism/photoprism/README.md

 ## Lessons learned ##

 Having done mostly commercial projects in the last 10+ years, it is important for us to explore various forms of funding and communication for independent Open Source projects.
-Note that many of today's popular projects are funded by corporations like Google, Facebook, Microsoft or Intel.
+Note that many of today's popular projects are backed by corporations like Google, Facebook, Microsoft or Intel.

 That's a good thing and we profit from it, but doesn't mean independent developers should not do this full-time or pay